nhsconnect/gpconnect/pages/tasks/tasks_use_case_send_a_task.md

 - the `date` is not today's date (i.e. is in the past).
 - the `target` GP organisation has no existing direct care relationship with the patient.
 - the `record` is invalild (i.e. isn't from the correct value set).
+- the relevant GP Connect `StructureDefinition` profile details are not included in the `meta` fields of the submitted resources.

 Servers are permitted to reject creating a task (i.e. `Order`) because of integrity concerns or other business rules, and return HTTP status codes accordingly (usually a `422` **Unprocessable Entity**).